kubernetes/enhancements/keps/sig-storage/1710-selinux-relabeling/README.md

   * Test on non-Fedora based Linux distribution (e.g. Debian) with SELinux enabled.
 * 1.36: Graduate `SELinuxMountReadWriteOncePoc` and `SELinuxChangePolicy` to GA.
   * Keep `SELinuxMount` beta / disabled by default.
-  * Publish a blog or similar documentation that upgrade from 1.36 to 1.37 may introduce breaking changes on clusters with SELinux enabled and cluster admins are advised to check metrics and events.
+  * [Blog post about breaking changes](https://kubernetes.io/blog/2026/04/22/breaking-changes-in-selinux-volume-labeling/) published to warn cluster admins that upgrade from 1.36 to 1.37 may introduce breaking changes on clusters with SELinux enabled.
   * This is based on favorable telemetry data reported by OpenShift on 2026-01-13, see [Risks and Mitigations](#risks-and-mitigations).
-* Optimistic plan: 1.37 GA of everything.
+* 1.37: Graduate `SELinuxMount` to GA.
+  * All three feature gates (`SELinuxMountReadWriteOncePod`, `SELinuxChangePolicy`, `SELinuxMount`) are GA and locked to default.

 ## Drawbacks [optional]